intari/readingtracker/README.md

 * readings are sent to server app at https://parse.com/
 * CloudCode functions  used to send e-mails when you switch away from book,etc

+# How this code licensed?
+* For now only GPLv3 https://www.gnu.org/licenses/gpl-3.0.html
+* I also reserve right to re-license code under any other license for any purpose I want.

 # Which E-Book Reading programs are supported?
 * Only Mantano Reader currently supported (it's great app!
 Why you need anything else?)

 # App only collects data?
 How to use them?
 I plan to add client side graphs,reporting,etc
 Server side part currently send e-mails with reading details when you done reading.

+# Is there Privacy Policy?
+If you build your own version, privacy policy is up to you of course.
+If you use my build it's simple: I will only sell/transfer data if asked by relevant authority.
+When this app will be on Play Store / Amazon App Store I will write something more formal.

 # Building without API Keys
 Code will build correctly and will even work but everything network will not work.
 And it's a lot of things